This document describes the various aspects of publishing your fonts through MyFonts.

 If any monthly payment does not reach the minimum payment threshold for payment method, we will hold the payment and add it onto the next month.
 As soon as your accumulated payments have reached the threshold, you will be paid the full amount at the next payment cycle.

-When you have additional fonts you wish to offer, please package them just like the original set of fonts.
-Only the font-specific information in the information template is needed along with any new designers that may be involved in the new fonts.
+When you have additional fonts you wish to offer, please package them just like the original set of fonts, and email them to us.
+Only font-specific information in the information template is needed.

 If you need to update one or more font packages, all we need is a set of the new font packages, and a short description of the nature of the update.
 Please make sure that the contents of the new packages correspond to the same set of styles in the original packages.
 That enables us to import the new files, find the old versions, apply the old prices to the new versions, and disable the old versions.

-For bug fixes, such updates are normally free of course.
-However, if you update a package with a new version that includes more characters or more fonts in a family collection, please feel free to specify a price for the update.
+For bug fixes, such updates are free to customers.
+However, if you update a package with a new version that includes more characters or more fonts in a family collection, please feel free to specify a price to charge the customer for the update.

 If you need to make permanent price changes to your fonts, please send an email to email@example.com detailing the changes.
-The simplest is if you can send us a table of old and corresponding new prices.
-But feel free to list the specific price changes if necessary.
+The simplest way is to send us a table of old and corresponding new prices.

 Price changes tend to be disruptive for users so think carefully before making changes and try to keep them constant for as long as possible.
 For temporary discounts, or to try the effect of a different price, please use the promotion editor.